mpbalmeida/restdocs-api-spec/samples/restdocs-api-spec-sample-web-test-client/README.md

 We can use the `resource` snippet just like any other snippet provided by spring-restdocs.

-Note how we depend on `com.epages:restdocs-api-spec` instead of `com.epages:restdocs-api-spec-mockmvc` because we do not want `MockMvc` on the classpath here.
+Note how we depend on `dev.marcosalmeida:restdocs-api-spec` instead of `dev.marcosalmeida:restdocs-api-spec-mockmvc` because we do not want `MockMvc` on the classpath here.

 ## Run the sample